Trevor Gleeson: National team duties

 In June 2014, Gleeson was called up to the Australian Boomers coaching staff for the 2014 FIBA Basketball World Cup.
 He served as an assistant alongside head coach Andrej Lemanis.
 He continued on as Lemanis' assistant in 2015 and 2016, as he was a part of the Boomers' 2015 FIBA Oceania Championship triumph as well as their Rio Olympics campaign.

-Personal
+Personal life

 Gleeson and his wife Dawn have two children, son Taj and daughter Shae.
 Gleeson met his wife while in the United States coaching the Sioux Falls Skyforce.
-While living in Townsville, Gleeson urged Dawn to see a doctor after she discovered an unusual lump.
-A diagnosis of breast cancer followed.
+While living in Townsville, Dawn was diagnosed with breast cancer.
 Dawn was cancer free for six years until in 2017 she was informed that her breast cancer had recurred.
-The experience not only inspired Gleeson to become an advocate for women's health, but also a Western Australian Ambassador for the Mother's Day Classic—an annual fun run and walk raising funds and awareness for breast cancer research.
-In 2017, Gleeson and the Wildcats launched what became an annual "Pink Game", where the team wears pink uniforms in one regular-season game to raise awareness and funds for Breast Cancer Care WA.
+As of August 2019, she had been cancer free for 20 months.

 In May 2016, Gleeson's brother died in tragic circumstances during a family holiday.